ManticoreGamesInc/CC-NFT-Searcher/README.md

 NFT Searcher is a component that allows users to search for a specific NFT and display it on an image.

 The user needs to provide a contract address and token id using the UI Text Entry Box component.
-Other users should see the most recent succesful NFT searched for.
+Other users should see the most recent successful NFT searched for.

 ## Setup